MultiverseLearningProducts/curriculum/README.md

 ![use the pipe character to separate the labels for the language tabs no line-breaks between the following code blocks](https://user-images.githubusercontent.com/4499581/100463155-4dfb4180-30c3-11eb-963c-9c168cd4f16e.png)

-There are 2 rules to follow:
+There are 3 rules to follow:

+1. Use the block delimiter `:::` at the beginning and end of your tabbed code block
 1. Create the tabs with the pipe character your text here will become the label and the hash i.e. "Javascript" -> #javascript
 1. In the code blocks that follow don't create line breaks between them i.e make sure your different language blocks butt up to each other.